Chapter Forty-Three: Good Love for Luna?

 Severus savoured a glass of Madeira as he waited for his new wife to join him.
 He still found it hard to comprehend that their binding had been successful.
 The curse was gone.

 Severus swallowed the last of his drink and turned as he heard Hermione's step on the stairs.
-He was standing as she walked in a vision of elegance and beauty.
+He was standing the the foot of the staircase as she reached the landing in a vision of elegance and beauty.
 He felt like a love-sick fool, ready to wax poetic at the sight of her.
 Thank goodness she couldn't read his thoughts.
 He sounded like a sappy bugger even to himself.

-The closeness that Hermione shared with the Malfoys spilled over, not only to Severus, but also to those dear to Hermione's heart.
-It was surprising to notice how close Harry had become to the senior Malfoy and Severus.
+The closeness that Hermione shared with the Malfoys spilled over, not just to Severus who has always been a close friend, but also to those dear to Hermione's heart.
+She was like the glue that bound her connections together.

-Harry had always gravitated towards his father-figures and the two Slytherins had somehow come to occupy that space since Hermione's adoption.
-Their hatred and mistrust had been quietly altered into a kind of understanding and shared purpose.
+Harry had always gravitated towards his father-figures and the two Slytherins had somehow come to occupy the space that had laid vacant since the demise of Remus Lupin.
+Following Hermione's adoption, and the revelations at the Grimmauld Place meeting, the hatred and mistrust had been quietly altered into a kind of understanding and shared purpose.
 They all wanted what was best for their Hermione.
 If having cordial, even close ties between former opponents meant that it would ease Hermione's worries and make her feel like all of her family were one, then they were prepared to bite their tongues on occasion and let things be.

 The so-called intimate post-Solstice ball was not really all that intimate.
 But then, Harry mused as he waved at Hermione, it would have been hard pressed to imagine a Malfoy throwing something quiet and reserved.
 They had money and they enjoyed spending it.